uccross/ssdbm2019/index.md

 **Demo Papers:** We solicit demonstration proposals (4 pages) which should provide the motivation for the demonstrated concepts, the information about the technology and the system to be demonstrated (including a system description, functionality and figures when applicable), and should state the significance of the contribution.
 Selection criteria for the demonstration proposals evaluation include: the novelty, the technical advances and challenges, and the overall practical attractiveness of the demonstrated system.
 Demo papers will also be given an entry in the conference proceedings.

 The submission website is [https://easychair.org/conferences/?conf=ssdbm19](https://easychair.org/conferences/?conf=ssdbm19).
 Submissions are accepted in PDF format using the new ACM proceedings LATEX or Word templates.
 Authors should use the sigconf proceedings template.
 Please see instructions at the ACM web site: [http://www.acm.org/publications/article-templates/proceedings-template.html](http://www.acm.org/publications/article-templates/proceedings-template.html).
 If you are encountering any problems using the LATEX templates, please contact [acmtexsupport@aptaracorp.com](acmtexsupport@aptaracorp.com).
+For all other questions, please use [ssdbm19@easychair.org](ssdbm19@easychair.org).

 ### Important dates
 The following deadlines apply to long, short, reproducibility study, and demo papers: